What is Epic Vendor Services?

 In addition to technical integration, Vendor Services provides a pathway to commercial visibility within Epic’s ecosystem.

-Epic Showroom functions as a marketplace where NHS Trusts and other healthcare providers (internationally) can discover approved third‑party solutions.
-Products listed in Showroom are categorised by tiers, including Workshop, Toolbox, and Connection Hub.
+Epic Showroom functions as a marketplace where NHS Trusts and other healthcare providers can discover approved third-party solutions.
+Products are categorised into tiers such as Workshop, Toolbox, and Connection Hub.

-For a digital health innovator, achieving a listing on Connection Hub — which requires at least one live connection with an Epic customer — can significantly enhance credibility and visibility when approaching additional NHS Trusts.
+Achieving a Connection Hub listing requires at least one live Epic customer connection.
+For NHS innovators, this can significantly enhance credibility when engaging additional Trusts or ICS partners.

 How Epic Vendor Services Supports NHS Health Priorities

-NHS Trusts are under increasing pressure to improve interoperability, patient safety, and digital innovation in line with the NHS Long Term Plan and What Good Looks Like (WGLL) framework.
-By integrating your solution through Epic Vendor Services, you align with these national priorities by:
+NHS Trusts face increasing pressure to deliver safer, more integrated, and more efficient care in line with the NHS Long Term Plan and the What Good Looks Like (WGLL) framework.

-• Enabling data sharing across care settings through industry standards like FHIR.
+• Enabling structured data sharing across care settings

-• Improving patient engagement through MyChart integration and mobile‑friendly workflows.
+• Improving patient engagement through MyChart and digital pathways

 Epic Vendor Services Steps for Digital Health Innovators

-If you are considering integration with NHS Trusts running Epic, here is a roadmap using Vendor Services:
+If you are considering integration with NHS Trusts running Epic, here is a practical roadmap:

-1. Register for Vendor Services to access programme details and begin the enrolment process.
+1. Register for Vendor Services and complete enrolment.

-4. Engage with Epic’s design consultation to ensure your solution meets NHS clinician usability standards.
+4. Engage with Epic design consultation to refine workflows.

-5. Pilot with a partner NHS Trust, using Vendor Services’ installation and deployment support.
+5. Pilot with a partner NHS Trust using Vendor Services deployment support.

-6. Apply for Connection Hub listing once you achieve a live connection, boosting your product’s visibility and credibility.
+6. Apply for Connection Hub listing once live.

 Final Thoughts: Is Epic Vendor Services Right for You?